Saidat23/devops.pbl/MERN.md

 When a user interacts with the ReactJS UI components at the application front-end in the browser.
 The application backend in the server respond to the frontend through ExpressJS running on top of NodeJS.

 Any interaction that causes a data change request is sent to the NodeJS based Express server, which request for data from the MongoDB database.
 The data received is sent back to the frontend application, and presented to the user.

+## DEPLOYING A SIMPLE APPLICATION THAT CREATES A TO-DO LIST.